Kino Lorber: Since 2009: merger with Lorber HT Digital

 In 2009, Kino International was acquired by Lorber HT Digital to form Kino Lorber.

+The merger combined the companies' film libraries and distribution operations, creating a catalog of more than 600 titles.
+Donald Krim, president of Kino International, and Richard Lorber, president and chief executive officer of Lorber HT Digital, became co-presidents of the newly formed company.
+Krim oversaw traditional distribution operations while Lorber was responsible for business development and corporate strategy.

+Following Donald Krim's death in 2011, Richard Lorber became the company's sole chief executive, overseeing Kino Lorber's continued expansion in theatrical distribution, home entertainment, educational distribution, and digital streaming.

 Kino Lorber launched its "Kino Lorber Studio Classics" line of films in 2014.
 Its licensing deal with MGM allowed them access to MGM's library of remastered and high-definition films.
 It released approximately 40 films by the end of 2014, including the Billy Wilder films Witness for the Prosecution and The Private Life of Sherlock Holmes.

 In 2017, Kino Lorber entered into a partnership with Zeitgeist Films to co-acquire films for theatrical release and taking over home entertainment distribution of their library.

 In 2019, Kino Lorber launched a digital streaming service known as "Kino Now."
 Described as an "arthouse iTunes," it allows the purchase and rentals of films in its distribution library.

 During the COVID-19 pandemic lock-downs in 2020, Kino Lorber launched an online distribution service to stream new films in partnership with closed theaters.
 Known as "Kino Marquee," the service was seen as a way to help closed theaters generate revenue during the pandemic, splitting revenue equally with participating cinemas.

+Kino Marquee received a Special Award from the New York Film Critics Circle in recognition of its role in helping independent movie theaters generate revenue during the COVID-19 pandemic.

 In 2021, Kino Lorber launched "Kino Cult," a free ad-supported streaming channel for genre films.
 It also entered into a distribution agreement with Milestone Films, a New Jersey–based film company known for restoring and distribution of classic films outside the mainstream.